AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/onboarding-journey-overview.md

 This guide leads you through the most important topics so that on completion the reader will:

-* Have a full understanding of what to expect during the AEMaaCS onboarding journey.
+* Have a full understanding of what to expect during the AEM as a Cloud Service onboarding journey.
 * Have enabled your team to get up and running and take the first steps towards learning how to author and develop content for your AEM as a Cloud Service application.

 This means:

 * Your team is set up and has access to cloud resources,
 * AEM Authors will have access to AEM as a Cloud Service,
 * AEM Developers and Deployment Managers will have access to AEM as a Cloud Service.

 ## Audience {#audience}